bediger4000/functional_dequeue/README.md

 it's O(1) or not, because Section 5 is really hand wavy about how the algorithm gets to O(1).

+### Handwavy "steps" of Chuang and Goldberg

+` number of stack operations: (14m+4k-2)/m

+stack ops to amortise over m dequeue ops: 14 + 4k/m - 2/m

+If m = 1 and k = 3, 14+12-2 = 24 stack ops per dequeue op

+If m is large and k = 1,

+Number of stack ops: 14 + 4/m - 2/m = 14 + 6/m

+If m is large, 6/m is vanishingly small, the algorithm will take just more than 14 stack ops per m dequeue ops.

 ## Dequeue testing environment

 ### Build